rs-anantmishra/metubeplus/README.md

 - Reasonable implementation of activity log is important.
 - Implement litestream instead of sqlite3
 - Only Show tags and categories on UI that have more than 1 videos attached to it.
+- Have option to disable APILogs & ActivityLogs
+- Parallel Downloads (4 videos at a time.)

 [UI layout is similar to briefkasten]
 - landing page shows all Videos